NCLT - a Telescope

 liquid water in all climatic conditions

-Arm version is quick and will provide longer 'real' observing time and more convenience at a wide range of
+Arm version is quick.
+That will allow a longer 'real' observing time and more convenience at a wide range of

 magnifications.
-NCLT works best at optical ratios around F/3
+NCLT works best at fast optical ratios around F/3

-- F/4 - ideal ratios for versatile and simple set up/take down travel telescopes.
+- F/4 - great for versatile and simple set up/take down travel telescopes.

 NCLT telescopes come with Single Arm tube or optionally with a sixXalien Truss Tube to

-use it also for photographic applications.
+use it e.g. also for photographic applications.
 It is possible to

-install an attached connection plate for equatorial mounts.
+install an attached connection plate for typical equatorial mounts.
 That will lead to an extreme

 lightweight, though, powerful astrophotography instrument with the